 History of Asbestos Use in the Air Force

-Veterans were exposed to asbestos in aircrafts and also in barracks.
-Construction workers that built the barracks and other infrastructure were exposed to asbestos over a long period of time.
+Most Airmen were exposed to asbestos in aircraft or barracks.
+Construction workers who built military barracks were exposed to asbestos over a long period of time.
 Asbestos was used in insulation, piping, drywall, joint compounds, caulk, ceiling tiles and flooring tiles.

-In the 1970s, the U.S. military learned about the long-term health risks posed by asbestos exposure.
-As a result, the military began to remove asbestos from infrastructure across the board.
-In the 1980s, the Air Force started to replace asbestos in aircraft with substitute materials.
+In the late-1970’s, the U.S. military learned about the long-term health risks posed by asbestos exposure.
+As a result, the military began to remove asbestos from its infrastructure.
+In the 1980’s, the Air Force started to replace asbestos in aircraft with substitute materials.

 In 1994, the Air Force had a study commissioned on how to deal with asbestos throughout Air Force barracks and aircraft.
-The study, named “The Facilities Asbestos Management” study, was completed in 1994 and established “management principles and practices” for dealing with the hazardous material across the Air Force.
+The study, named “The Facilities Asbestos Management” study, was completed in 1994.
+It established “management principles and practices” for dealing with the hazardous material across the Air Force.